 around the area of the cave.
 The whole island is

-of course extremly historic and one could spend a
+of course extremely historic and one could spend a

-lifetime just exploring the old vilages and the
+lifetime just exploring the old villages and the

 countryside.
 But here are a few highlights of

 things to see around the island but particularly in this

 area, and so which may be a good idea to combine in a

 trip to the cave.

 One of the oldest man made structures on the island,

 of the old city wall and defenses.
 Now entirely